 There are several different compounds in marijuana, all of which play different roles.
-Terpenes, for example, provides flavor and aroma.
+Terpenes, for example, provides aroma.
 Chlorophyll, which is found in the leaves, gives the plant a green color.
 The most important compounds of all, however, are the different cannabinoids.
 And in the following article you can learn more about their benefits, their potential and applications for medicine and recreation.

 Cannabinoids are active compounds that are found in the cannabis plant and are responsible for its medicinal and recreational properties.
 You may have heard about the main cannabinoids, cannabidiol (CBD) and tetrahydrocannabinol (THC), but there are many other cannabinoids that are equally important.

 There could be as many as 113 different cannabinoids found in the cannabis plant.
 The most researched of these cannabinoids are by far CBD and THC.
 The cannabinoids in the marijuana plant are stored in the trichomes, or the crystals of the plant.
 It’s the trichomes in the cannabis buds that give the plant a specific shine.
 Most growers focus on producing strains of cannabis with high levels of THC.
 It’s THC that is responsible for the euphoric “high” feeling you get when you consume marijuana.
 The other main cannabinoid is CBD.
 It doesn’t have any psychoactive properties and is 100% legal in many countries around the world.
 Some other exciting cannabinoids are cannabigerol (CBG), cannabinol (CBN), and cannabichromene (CBC).